Home On Eternal Patrol - Submarine Discoveries

 Grunion

-Possible Grunion Sonar Image USS Grunion (SS-216) has probably been located by a team lead by the sons of her commanding officer, Mannert Lincoln "Jim" Abele.
+Possible Grunion Sonar Image USS Grunion (SS-216) has been located by a team lead by the sons of her commanding officer, Mannert Lincoln "Jim" Abele.
 Grunion was sunk approximately 10 miles northeast of Kiska in the Aleutian Islands.
 On August 16, 2006, the team discovered a probable submarine wreck, and produced sonar images of it.
 The vessel shown here lies at a depth of over 2000 feet.

 Photos from the site can be seen on the Search for the Grunion Blog.

-Sonar image courtesy of Bruce Abele.
+Sonar image above and photos below courtesy of Bruce Abele.

 Grunion page on this site